Orcomp/Boxstarter/Readme.md

 Boxstarter scripts to setup a dev environment on a new windows box.

-## Goal:

-- Keep it lean
-- Keep it simple

 There is a two step process, some large installs like VS, SQL server etc.. are done manually.

+You can run the scripts multiple times.
+If a program is already installed it will just be skipped.

 ## Introduction

-- The boxstarter list only containts software I use regularly.
-Nothing more.
+- The boxstarter list only contains software I use regularly.
 - The boxstarter links to use in IE are found at the top of each file.
 - The order in which the files should be run are:
     1. UpdateWindows.txt (Run this just after installing windows.)